Frimkron/hrbrt/readme.md

 one at a time.

-Lines without the preceding colons are assumed to be part of the recipient's comments.
+Lines without the preceding colons are assumed to be part of the recipient's feedback.
 It is assumed that if the recipient leaves feedback in the document, they will omit the colon from the start.

 Example: